TACC/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

 1.5 Create a DataFrame of Image Paths and Labels
 -----------------------------------------------

-Now that we have taken a peak at the format of our data and have removed any corrupted images, we can start setting up our data for training.
+Now that we have taken a peek at the format of our data and have removed any corrupted images, we can start setting up our data for training.
 In this step, we build a ``pandas.DataFrame`` that organizes all the image data into two columns:

   1. **filepath**: The full path to each image file